jambalong/portfolio/src/index.md

 ---

-# Ruby & Rails Expert • Washington, USA
+# • Developer • Ruby & Rails • WA, USA •

 ----

 # About Me

-I'm John-Alvin, a Full Stack Developer who specializes in Ruby on Rails.
-I am passionate and driven with a strong aptitude for learning.
-Always excited for the chance to deepen my knowledge of Ruby, embracing new challenges.
-I value great communication and seek opportunities to teach others.
+Hi, I’m John-Alvin, a Full Stack Developer specializing in Ruby on Rails.
+Coding truly fuels my soul, and the thrill of continuous learning is absolutely addictive!
+Driven and constantly seeking to deepen my knowledge, I thrive on embracing new challenges.
+My interest in cybersecurity, particularly penetration testing, informs my approach to building more robust and secure applications that solve real-world problems.

-You can view my recent contributions on my [GitHub](https://github.com/jambalong).
-As a hobby, I do game development which has expanded my knowledge across various subjects.
-Early in my coding journey, I discovered concepts that became the foundation of my self study.
-I shared my experiences in this [Medium publication](https://medium.com/launch-school/a-beginners-journey-to-mastery-3b54883610fa).
+I value clear communication and actively seek opportunities to share insights and connect with fellow developers.
+Explore my projects on [GitHub](https://github.com/jambalong) and follow my programming adventures and learning experiences on [my blog](/blog).
+Beyond professional development, my hobby in game development broadens my creative problem-solving skills.

-Outside of development, I enjoy reading books 📚 and cooking in the kitchen 🔪
+When not coding, you'll find me engrossed in a good book 📚 or exploring new recipes in the kitchen 🔪.

 ----